 Why it's Important to Compare Rates

 Comparing mortgage rates is the simplest way to save money on your home loan.
 If you accept the first offer you see, you are likely to regret it later.
 With so much competition in the lending industry today, you can usually find a lower rate if you do a little price comparison.
-As mentioned, loan aggregators like Rocket Mortgage will give you multiple offers simultaneously to make this step effortless.
+As mentioned, loan aggregators like Credible will give you multiple offers simultaneously to make this step effortless.

 What are the Different Types of Rates?